MediPeli/medipeli.github.io/index.md

 # Developer Conventions

-Welcome to the developer conventions guide for Medipeli.
+Welcome to the developer conventions guide for **Medipeli**.
 This document provides guidelines for code style, commit message conventions, and best practices for developers working on our projects.

 ---